GSA/piv-guides/_devconfig/ssh.md

      > _The **remote-host shell prompt** appears._

-{% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV until the login process has been completed." %}&nbsp;
+{% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV until the login process has been completed." %}

 ## Use PIV for SSH from a Mac (macOS 10.12 Sierra) Computer